How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 - Local machine (Windows, Linux, or macOS)

-- Installed virtualization software (we use QEMU in examples)
+- Installed virtualization software (we use QEMU in our examples)

 - Source OS image